antixenoinitiative/axiwiki/shipbuildtheory.md

 - 2A or 3A AFMU
 - Hull Reinforcement Packages in the rest of the internal slots, fill military-slots first

-> The best setup and method for beginners and experienced pilots alike.
+> The best setup and method for beginners and most experienced pilots alike.
 {.is-success}